-An all-frosh house or a four-class house (freshmen, sophomores, juniors, and seniors)
+An all-frosh house or a four-class house (housing freshmen, sophomores, juniors, and seniors)

 A house with men and women living on the same floor or a house with men and women living on separate floors

-Freshmen may not express a preference for a specific house (such as Roble).
+Freshmen may not express a preference for a specific hall (such as Wilbur or Roble).

 To facilitate a sense of community, Stanford assigns transfer students to residence halls or houses that include other transfer students.

 Transfer students are assigned to upper-class houses (housing sophomores, juniors and seniors) with coed floors unless they are non-traditional students (students 25 or over, students requiring couples housing, or students with children) in which case they are assigned to Graduate Housing.

 After your first year living at Stanford, you can choose from Stanford’s 78 undergraduate buildings, which include a wide variety of themes and focuses.